komalbba20/pizzahut_realtime_sales_analysis/README.md

 # pizzahut_realtime_sales_analysis
 In this project we are going to find the solutions of the following questions.
+There are 4 files name order_details, orders, pizza_types, pizzas.
+All the file datasets are given in this repository.

+We are going to extract the following information from this dataset. here are the quesitons:

 Basic:
 Retrieve the total number of orders placed.